avl/arcshift/README.md

  * Regular shared read access should be exactly as fast as for `Arc<T>`, as long as writes have not occurred.
  * Writes can be expensive (but of course not slower than necessary)
+ * It is okay if reads become slightly slower after a write has occurred.
  * The implementation should be lock free (so we never have to suspend a thread)
  * The API must be 100% safe and sound.
  * When values are updated, previous values should be dropped as soon as possible.
  * It should be possible to have 'lightweight' handles to the data which do not provide fast access, but on the other hand do not keep older values alive.
+ * It should not have any memory overhead compared to Arc.

 Regarding the last two points, any type which provides overhead-free access to T will have to keep a T alive at all time, since otherwise some sort of synchronization (which is expensive)